d-ert/PAH_Bioinformatics_Analysis/README.md

-# Replication of Pulmonary Arterial Hypertension (PAH) Gene Expression Analysis
+# Pulmonary Arterial Hypertension (PAH) Gene Expression Analysis

 This repository contains an R script for a comprehensive bioinformatics analysis of Pulmonary Arterial Hypertension (PAH) using publicly available gene expression data from the Gene Expression Omnibus (GEO).
 The script replicates the study **Bioinformatics analysis of the GEO database for the identification of novel biomarkers and potential targeted drugs for pulmonary hypertension** by Lu et al. (2024) (https://doi.org/10.36922/gpd025080018)